Ordisoftware/Hebrew-Letters/README.md

 ## Functionalities

 - Hebrew letters database with their customizable meanings.
-- Analyze a word letter by letter to get a sentence describing its sense.
+- Analyze a word letter-by-letter to get a sentence describing its sense.
 - Online research with Pealim, Sefaria, Shorashim, Wiktionary, Translator, etc.
 - Store results in a notebook that can also be used in Hebrew Words.
-- Copy the result or a screenshot to the clipboard.
+- Copy analysis to the clipboard or take a screenshot.
 - English, French.

 ## Review